 We, at B-Air®, however, believe in your pet grooming potential.
 Sure, you’ll get your hands wet, but it’s not so bad.
 More than becoming a groomer extraordinaire, bathing at home can offer advantages over a groomer.

 We’ll cover all the perks of bathing your pet at home.
-As you’ll see, there’s tons of reasons to prefer the DIY method.
+As you’ll see, there are tons of reasons to prefer the DIY method.
 Some of the many benefits include:

 - More bonding with your pet